Irani café

 Irani cafés are Iranian-style cafés in the Indian subcontinent.
-They were originally opened by Zoroastrian Irani immigrants to British India in the 19th century, fleeing Safavid persecution or looking for better economic prospects.
+They were originally opened by Zoroastrian Irani immigrants to British India in the 19th century, fleeing Qajar persecution or looking for better economic prospects.
 In India, Mumbai, Pune and Hyderabad boast a number of Irani cafés, which are very popular for Irani chai (tea).
-In the 1950s, there were 350 Irani cafés; today, only 25 remain.
+In the 1950s, there were 350 Irani cafés in Mumbai; only 25 remained in the city as of 2005.
+Meanwhile, in Hyderabad, it is estimated that the number of Irani cafés has shrunk from 450 in the 2000s to 125 in 2024.
 Karachi, Pakistan, was also home to many Irani cafés.

 History

 They were originally opened by Zoroastrian Irani immigrants to British India in the 19th century after they fled from Safavid persecution in West and Central Asia.

 Writing for the Hindu Business Line, on "Mumbai's Irani hotspots", Sarika Mehta stated, "The classic format of these cafes is basic with a subtle colonial touch; high ceilings with black, bent wooden chairs (now cane in some cafes), wooden tables with marble tops and glass jars that allow a peek into the goodies they hold.
 With huge glass mirrors on the walls to create a feeling of space, visitors are greeted with eagerness and a whiff of baking.
 The speed of operations is impressive and service quite hassle-free."